Visualize enables you to create visualizations of the data from your Elasticsearch indices, which you can then add to dashboards for analysis.

 Kibana visualizations are based on Elasticsearch queries.
 By using a series of Elasticsearch aggregations to extract and process your data, you can create charts that show you the trends, spikes, and dips you need to know about.

-To begin, open Visualize, then click Create new visualization.
+To begin, open the menu, go to Visualize, then click Create visualization.

 Types of visualizationsedit

 - Quickly build several types of basic visualizations by simply dragging and dropping the data fields you want to display.